deboragoncalves/interface-instagram/README.md

 This project was done during the Bootcamp of the DIO (Digital Inovation One), in Gabriela Pinheiro's class about CSS (Flexbox).
 The goal was to reproduce the Instagram layout.

-In addiction to the subject that was ministrated by Gabriela, I also added the responsive menu in the footer, as is in the lnstagram original layout, and some hover effects.
+In addiction to the subject that was ministrated by Gabriela, I also added the responsive menu in the footer, as is in the lnstagram original layout, and some hover effects on links.

 ## Steps to run the project